 "The cost of protecting half the Earth is relatively low: it amounts to less than what Americans spend on their pets annually ($70 billion in 2017)."

 Scientist Eric Dinerstein, lead author of the study (and lead creator of the maps), says, "Scientists agree that we can enhance global ecosystem recovery by designating half of Earth’s land and seas as connected networks of protected areas."
-He adds that a Global Plan for Nature also helps preserve the rights of indigenous communities, "who are stewards of much of the world’s biodiversity."
+He adds that a Global Deal for Nature also helps preserve the rights of indigenous communities, "who are stewards of much of the world’s biodiversity."
 The Rainforest Alliance has long worked to develop sustainable livelihoods in some of the world’s most ecologically precious landscapes, training foresters and farmers in methods that increase their incomes without harming the health of the land or the people who live on it.

 From a financial point of view, Dinerstein points out, the cost of protecting half the Earth is relatively low: it amounts to less than what Americans spend on their pets annually ($70 billion in 2017).

 The Rainforest Alliance’s Sizer agrees that implementing the plan is more a matter of mustering political will than money.
 "It seems ambitious, but it can be done.
 It will require many of us, from indigenous communities to governments, business, and conservationists—to come together and act forcefully, with determination and heart."
 He adds: "If we succeed, we will prevent the sixth great extinction and endow our children with a healthy, beautiful, and productive planet."